jtsalisbury/HouseHub-API/README.md

 Send POST requests to: http://u747950311.hostingerapp.com/househub/api/user/login.php

 **Request Fields**
-The following fields are required in the payload when making a request to create a user.
+The following fields are required in the payload when making a request to login a user.
 ```
 {
     "email":"email of user",